RobertTalbert/calculus/assessments/aep/aep1.md

 	- The computation in part (c) is correct, and the numerical process involves at least 4-5 computations from the left and the same amount from the right.
 (For comparison, the first limit that is computed in Example 1.2.4(a) in the textbook, which is shown in Tables 1.2.5 and 1.2.6, uses eight computations each.)
 - All work is shown, and all results are explained clearly.

-Please note, it is the case with all AEP's that **your grade is primarily based on your explanations and writing, and only secondarily on the precision and correctness of your computations.** Correct computations with insufficient explanation will need to be revised and may receive an "N"
+Please note, it is the case with all AEP's that **your grade is primarily based on your explanations and writing, and only secondarily on the precision and correctness of your computations.** Correct computations with insufficient explanation will need to be revised and may receive an "N" grade.

+A grade of "E" is given if all of the above expectations are met, and the work is of superior quality in terms of the clarity of explanations and work,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA0OTIxNTYzXX0=
+eyJoaXN0b3J5IjpbMTk3MTU2NjQ3N119
 -->